qudeowl/vanilla-ui-overhaul/README.md

 1. Go to `...\Steam\steamapps\common\GarrysMod\garrysmod\addons`
 2. Delete its folder
->Follow these steps only if you installed the mod using the alternative installation method.
+>Follow alternative steps only if you installed the mod using the alternative installation method.

 ---